hshadab/ZKP-KYC-Circle/readme.md

 This project demonstrates a zero-knowledge cryptography application for validating Know Your Customer (KYC) information privately.
 It uses zkEngine, a zkWASM virtual machine that enables zero-knowledge proofs for arbitrary WASM programs.

 The system allows proving that:
-1. A user possesses a valid wallet address
+1. A user possesses a valid USDC wallet address
-2. The user has passed KYC verification
+2. The user has passed Circle's KYC verification
-3. The signature verification is valid
+3. The Circle signature verification is valid

-All without revealing the actual wallet address or KYC information to verifiers.
+...all without revealing the actual wallet address or KYC information to verifiers.

 ## Architecture